Tiny Pains When Giving Blood

 Real Examples

 Many first-time blood donors report feeling a brief sting or prickling sensation when the needle is inserted.
-For example, Sarah, a 25-year-old first-time donor, described the feeling as "a quick pinch that was over before I could even react."
+As an example, Sarah, a 25-year-old first-time donor, described the feeling as "a quick pinch that was over before I could even react."
 Others, like John, a 40-year-old regular donor, note that the sensation is minimal and becomes less noticeable with each donation.

 Scientific or Theoretical Perspective